Isaeva-Anna/Isaeva-Anna/README.md

-# O, Hello there, I'm Alexey 👋
+# O, hello there, I'm Alexey 👋

 ## I'm a Python developer !